Tired of alarmist global warming propaganda? Learn what science really has to say about the issue. Purchase your copies of our documentaries today.

 Drought (North America - United States: Central) -- Summary

-The above observations are significant because the United States' Northern Great Plains is an important agricultural region, providing a significant source of grain for both local and international consumption.
-However, the region is susceptible to periodic extreme droughts that tend to persist longer than those in any other part of the country (Karl et al., 1987; Soule, 1992); and because of this fact, Laird et al. (1998) examined the region's historical record of drought in an attempt to establish a baseline of natural drought variability that could help in attempts to determine if current and future droughts might be anthropogenically influenced.
+The United States' Northern Great Plains is an important agricultural region of North America, providing a significant source of grain both locally and internationally.
+Because of its location, it is also susceptible to extreme droughts that tend to persist longer than in any other region of the country (Karl et al., 1987; Soule, 1992); and because of this fact, it is a good place to review the history of drought to determine if the region is presently experiencing a manifestation of the climate-alarmist claim (Gore, 2006; Mann and Kump, 2008) that global warming will usher in a period of more frequent and intense drought.

 In summarizing his findings, Mauget states that the overall pattern of climate variation "is that of a reduced tendency to hydrological drought and an increased incidence of hydrological surplus over the Corn Belt and most of the Mississippi River basin during the closing decades of the 20th century," noting further that "some of the most striking evidence of a transition to wetter conditions in the streamflow analyses is found among streams and rivers situated along the Corn Belt's climatologically drier western edge."

-Do these findings represent the early stages of real-world climate change?
+But do such findings represent the early stages of real-world climate change?
 Mauget states that the streamflow data do indeed "suggest a fundamental climate shift, as the most significant incidence of high ranked annual flow was found over relatively long time scales at the end of the data record."
-And that shift, as we hardly need to emphasize, is away from the droughty conditions long predicted to result from CO2-induced global warming in this important agricultural region of the United States.
+Yet that shift is away from the droughty conditions long predicted to result from CO2-induced global warming in this important agricultural region of the United States.

 References